ViViDboarder/docker-restic-cron/Readme.md

 |VERIFY_CRON_SCHEDULE| |If you want to verify your backups on a schedule, provide it here|

 ## Encryption
-Add a ro mount to your `~/.gnupg` directory and then provide the `GPG_KEY_ID` as an environment variable.
+By default Duplicity will use a symettric encryption using just your passphrase.
+If you wish to use a GPG key, you can add a ro mount to your `~/.gnupg` directory and then provide the `GPG_KEY_ID` as an environment variable.
 The key will be used to sign and encrypt your files before sending to the backup destination.

 Need to generate a key?
 Install `gnupg` and run `gnupg --gen-key`